-Jack James, a non-executive director of the Company, is also employed as its Company Secretary and assists with the preparation of its accounts.
+Jack James, a non-executive director of the Company, is also employed as its Company Secretary and a firm in which he is a Partner of, Palisade Business Consulting, assists with the preparation of its accounts.
 The Board considers that this does not impair his judgement as an independent director of the Company.